Mercantile National Bank (Pueblo, CO)

 Article Text

-Pueblo Bank Closes Because of Run PUEBLO, Colo., March 29.-The Mercantile National bank closed its doors here today, following the beginning of a run by depositors.
-C. C. Slaughter, the cashier. resigned several days ago, and since then a national bank examiner is said to have been going over the affairs of the institution.
-The bank is capitalized at $200,000 and its last statement gave deposits of $1.313,859.
+COLORADO BANK HAS CLOSED ITS DOORS Pueblo, Col., March 29.-The Mercantile National Bank closed its doors here today after a run by depositors.
+A national bank examiner is said to have been investigating the institution for several' days.
+The bank is capitalized for $200,000 and its last statement gave deposits of $1,313,859.

 Article from Weekly Journal-Miner, March 31, 1915